LACF Congratulates the 2020 Scholarship Recipients

 Emma Brodie is an excellent student in her second and final year (M2) of the Master of Landscape Architecture Degree.
 She has earned a cumulative grade point average of 3.921 from Foundation Year through the completion of the M1 year.
 Emma's studio and course work is consistently at the top of her class.
 Her work integrates technical skills, digital skills, critical thinking, site analysis, ecological processes, human behaviour, context, and aesthetics into form generation and place making.
 In addition, her leadership skills, work ethic, and creativity are highly regarded and valued by both MLA academic faculty members and her peers.

 Emma's undergraduate background is in philosophy, specifically in aesthetics, art, and nature.
 She transitioned to landscape architecture to merge these interests with a formal opportunity to push the boundaries between design, environment, and space, while hopefully creating resilient and memorable landscapes.
-Speaking the languages of art, technology, and science, she believe landscape architecture acts as a translational tool through which broad and varied disciplines can organize, creating meaningful experiences that resonate and respond to issues that are continually shifting.
+Speaking the languages of art, technology, and science, she believes landscape architecture acts as a translational tool through which broad and varied disciplines can organize, creating meaningful experiences that resonate and respond to issues that are continually shifting.
 This award is both supportive and encouraging of her long-term career goals of contributing to these important interdisciplinary pursuits and projects.

 LACF / UBC Scholarship in Landscape Architecture: Beau Wuthrich